 Urge incontinence occurs when you have a strong, sudden need to urinate.
 The bladder then squeezes, or spasms, and you lose urine.

-As your bladder fills with urine from the kidneys, it stretches to allow urine.
+As your bladder fills with urine from the kidneys, it stretches to make room for the urine.
 You should feel the first urge to urinate when there is a bit less than 1 cup of urine in your bladder.
 Most people can hold more than 2 cups of urine in the bladder.

 Two muscles help prevent the flow of urine: